-The Lake Lyell Pumped Hydro project is being developed by EnergyAustralia and would be located near Lithgow, approximately 100 kilometres west of Sydney.
+The Lake Lyell Pumped Hydro project is being developed by a joint venture comprising EnergyAustralia and EDF Power Solutions.
+The project would be located near Lithgow, approximately 100 kilometres west of Sydney.

 Key Dates